Self-Adaptive Physics-Informed Neural Networks using a Soft Attention Mechanism: Self-Adaptive Physics-Informed Neural Networks

+We remark that any of the weights can be set to fixed, non-trainable values, if desired.
+For example, by setting $\l_b^k \equiv 1$, only the weights of the initial and residue points would be trained.
+The sensor data loss is not masked in this formulation, since if these data consist of noisy observations, weighting them requires extra care to avoid overfitting (though this remains an open research problem).

+Notice that the self-adaptive weights need to be initialized at the beginning of training.
+They could be initialized to 1 (no weighting) or to a different value, depending on the problem.
+They could also be initialized randomly over an interval, similarly as to how neural network weights are often initialized.
+Here, prior knowledge plays an important role; e.g., if it is known that the initial conditions in a problem are hard to fit, then the initial condition weights could be initialized to a larger value than the other weights (alternatively, it could be initialized at the same value as the other weights, but employ a larger learning rate).

+The shape of the function $g$ affects mask sharpness and training of the PINN.
+Examples include polynomial masks $m(\lambda) = c\lambda^q$, for $c,q>0$, and sigmoidal masks.
+See Figure~\ref{fig:masks} for a few examples.
+In practice, the polynomial mask functions have to be kept below a suitable (large) value, to avoid numerical overflow.
+The sigmoidal masks do not have this issue, and can be used to produce sharp masks.
+For example, in the bottom right example in Figure~\ref{fig:masks}, the mask is essentially binary; it starts small for small starting values of the self-adaptive weight $\lambda$, and after these exceed a certain threshold, the mask value will quickly take on the upper saturation value.
+Similarly to neural network nonlinearities, sigmoid mask functions can suffer from vanishing gradients during training.
+This is particularly a problem at the lower starting value.
+Therefore, excessively sharp sigmoidal mask functions should be avoided.

 The gradient ascent/descent step can be implemented easily using off-the-self neural network software, by simply flipping the sign of $\nabla_{\bl_r}\mathcal{L}$, $\nabla_{\bl_b}\mathcal{L}$, and $\nabla_{\bl_0}\mathcal{L}$.
-In our implementation of Self-Adaptive PINNs, we use Tensorflow with a fixed number of iterations of Adam~\cite{kingma2014adam} followed by another fixed number of iterations of the L-BFGS quasi-newton method~\cite{liu1989limited}.
+In our implementation of SA-PINNs, we use Tensorflow 2.3 with a fixed number of iterations of Adam~\cite{kingma2014adam}.
+In some case, these are followed by another fixed number of iterations of the L-BFGS quasi-newton method~\cite{liu1989limited}.
 This is consistent with the baseline PINN formulation in~\cite{raissi2019physics}, as well as follow-up literature~\cite{wight2020solving}.
-However, the adaptive weights are only updated in the Adam training steps, and are held constant during L-BFGS training.
-A full implementation of the methodology described here has been made publicly available by the authors\footnote{https://github.com/levimcclenny/SA-PINNs}.
+However, the adaptive weights are only updated in the Adam training steps, and are held constant during L-BFGS training, if any.
+A full implementation of the methodology described here has been made publicly available by the authors\footnote{https://github.com/levimcclenny/SA-PINNs} and it is included in the open-source software \textit{TensorDiffEq}~\cite{mcclenny2021tensordiffeq}.
+Finally, we remark that there are some similarities between SA-PINN training and penalty methods in optimization, which introduce a sequence of increasing penalty costs~\cite{luenberger2008linear}.